Proposal Development

 One goal of this simplified framework is to lessen the influence of general scientific reputation of a PI on application review.
 The new framework simplifies the consideration of an investigator's research experience into a binary choice of sufficient or not, potentially giving more PIs with less experience a chance to explore their research ideas.

-Use the application instructions in conjunction with guidance in the funding opportunity to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality.
+Applicants should continue to use the current application instructions (H Forms) in conjunction with guidance in the funding opportunity to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality for applications with due dates on or before January 24, 2025

 The NIH explains the three most common types of Research Projects (R): the NIH standard independent R01, the smaller R03, and the exploratory / developmental research R21 activity codes.